 The IAS Visa Wizard is the easy way to find the correct visa for you

-Before you make an application for a UK Sponsor Licence, you must first make sure that your business meets the eligibility requirements.
+Before you make a Tier 5 or Tier 2 Sponsor Licence application, you must first make sure that your business meets the eligibility requirements.
 You must then decide which company member will be managing the sponsorship.
-After this, you can proceed with your Sponsor Licence application, which can be made online or by post.
+After this, you can proceed with your application, which can be made online or by post.

 IAS can help you with each stage of your application for a Sponsor Licence.
-Our Sponsor Licence application package ensures that you are compliant with all Home Office expectations and that you have the correct records for all migrant personnel.
+Our Sponsorship Licence application package ensures that you are compliant with all Home Office expectations and that you have the correct records for all migrant personnel.
 This service will also ensure that you are prepared for the ‘genuine business’ test and your visit from the Home Office.
 Our services also include an Immigration Audit.
-This will identify and resolve any issues with your HR systems, records, and documents before the submission of your Sponsor Licence application.
-Contact us now for tailored assistance with your application for a Sponsorship Licence.
+Contact us on 0333 363 8577 or by using our online contact form for tailored assistance with your Sponsorship Licence application.